la-serene/English-German-Translation-System/README.md

 An English - German Neural Machine Translator informed by Bahdanau Attention paper by Bahdanau et al. (2014).

 Note: Since this project is carried out for educational purpose, the overall performance may not be satisfying.
-Besides, there is no evaluation step despite the test set.

 # Table of contents